To be honest, I could not use the VPN (Virtual Private Network) at full capacity. Out of both curiosity and frustration

 Set up your own dedicated VPN server.

 I know this might sound frightful, but it isn’t.
 Windows or Apple’s Server app offers support to set up a VPN server:

 VPN servers unwrapped.

 This is one of our many beginners’ guides that shows that computer science can be fun and easy to understand.

-The conclusion of this article should sound like this: No matter the VPN appliance you want to perform with a VPN (change your real IP address, port forwarding, avoid identity theft, remotely access a company’s network, or stay safe while connected to the public Wi-Fi network in your favorite coffee shop), this complex technology uses the same components.
+The conclusion of this article should sound like this: No matter the VPN appliance you want to perform with a VPN (change your real IP address, port forwarding, avoid identity theft, remotely access a company’s network (a task that is easily achievable by VPN concentrators too), or stay safe while connected to the public Wi-Fi network in your favorite coffee shop), this complex technology uses the same components.

 The VPN server is that restless component that is always busy with wrapping and unwrapping all your internet data.

 As there are multiple types of VPN servers, you need to pick the one that suits your needs.
 The same principle applies in the case of VPN protocols.
 For example, if you want to surf fast, you better choose PPTP (Point to Point Tunneling Protocol), or when you need to enjoy a secure and private internet, you better use something powerful like OpenVPN, the well-known open-source protocol.

 When we talk about selecting the VPN server for your connection, always remember these things:

 - For surfing anonymously online, securing your connection while using a public internet network, unblocking games, or even accessing streaming services like Netflix, Youtube, and Hulu, choose a regular VPN server.

 - Should you need to download torrents safely, always use a P2P server.

 - For online freedom and ultra-security, use an Obfuscated server, a Tor over VPN, or Double VPN.